DavisPL-Teaching/189c-hw1/README.md

 To get started, [make sure you have completed Homework 0](https://github.com/DavisPL-Teaching/189c-hw0);
 in particular, you should have Python, Hypothesis, and Pytest installed.

-You will submit the homework through GitHub Classroom.
+You will submit the homework through [GitHub Classroom](https://classroom.github.com/classrooms/165522706-ecs-189c-sq-2024).
-Create an account via the instructions on Piazza.
+GitHub classroom should have a user account set up for your name, you will need to select that user account and associate it with your GitHub handle.
+If you have trouble creating an account, or with this step in general, please let us know on Piazza.

 To start the assignment, you will get your own fork of the repository to work with.
 Clone the repository with `git clone`.